boegman/KBP_MVP1_Service/README.md

 # Template for: Node REST service on AWS  #

-Please update this link to show you're codeship build status:
+Please update this link to show your codeship build status:
 [ ![Codeship Status for ovmobile/ordercloudservice](https://codeship.com/projects/9a9936e0-e2ac-0133-a2de-0229a9d1976f/status?branch=master)](https://codeship.com/projects/145659)